Speed up things in scalac and sbt

 Some people might not know, but there are more JVMs and JDKs than just OpenJDK and Oracle JDK.
 IBM released their version.
 Azul Zulu and Azul Zing are a thing (especially the latter if you need some absurd GC capabilities like no GC pause with 64GB memory, or caching optimizations to start JVM already warmed up).
 But the JVM I want you to try out next is GraalVM.

 In my case cold, OpenJDK’s JVM compiled locally all production code, unit and integration tests in ~620s.
 Once I switched to GraalVM, compilation time on cold VM dropped to ~515s.
-Complete CI builds also speed up: at a time I already did some tuning, so build took 24 minutes.
+Complete CI builds also sped up: at the time I already did some tuning, so the build took 24 minutes.
 With Graal it dropped to 20 minutes.

 Small warning: GraalVM is currently not shipped with all Oracle JVM’s certificates, so e.g. fetching artifacts from Sonatype will fail.
 That is unless you install them yourself: